kim-min-sung123/mygit/kim_FIFO_src/README.md

-just do  ./clean and ./build on linux terminal.  but vivado and Xsim are needed for FIFO test.
+just do  ./clean and ./build on linux terminal.  but it is valid on vivado and Xsim